Amet13/skv/docs/index.md

 # skv Documentation

-## Overview

-`skv` is a cross-cloud CLI to fetch secrets from multiple providers and storages, and inject them into process environments, export them, or print to stdout.
+**skv** (Secure Key/Value Manager) is a cross-cloud CLI that unifies secret management across multiple providers.
+Fetch secrets from AWS, GCP, Azure, HashiCorp Vault, or custom commands, then inject them securely into processes, export to files, or print to stdout.

-- Unified config across clouds
-- Safe injection with masking and dry-run
+## Key Features

+- **Cross-cloud unified config** - Single YAML for all providers
+- **Secure by design** - Memory-only secrets, never written to disk
+- **Process injection** - Safely inject secrets into command environments
+- **Flexible output** - Print, export to .env, or inject into processes
+- **Provider extensibility** - Easy to add new secret backends
-- Concurrency, retries, timeouts
+- **Production ready** - Timeouts, retries, health checks, validation
-- Extensible provider model

 ## Quickstart